samersultan/csgo/readme.md

 **Things you will need to change for your own config**

-* Adjust the senativty on line 334
+* Adjust the sensitivity on line 334
 * Select to enable or disable rawinput on line 336
 * Change Video.txt options to whatever you prefer